.. by not drawing attention to technical aspects once part established

 It helps me consider what type of information/instruction I should include.
 More importantly, it also acts to remind me that maybe there will come a time in the performer’s development when I stop saying the critical things I had been doing previously.

 Reducing (eg no longer talking about) the amount of previously critical information can be a difficult challenge for me.

-Even more difficult 🙂 when years later the player speaks about one of their accomplished skills/technique and says “I don’t think you ever taught me that, well I can’t remember!”
+It was even more challenging when years later I spoke with one of my players about one of their accomplished skills/techniques and they said “I don’t think you ever taught me that, well I can’t remember!”

 I thought (incorrectly) that it was important to ensure that good players understood exactly what to do and when to do it

 I’d previously been reinforcing ‘essential’ technical tips, often shouting out loud during the rallies.